Lemoncode/react-hooks-by-example/14-useref-dom/Readme.md

 npm install
 ```

-- Let's create an edge case, we will use _useRef_ to get the element clientWidth.
+- We will use _useRef_ to get the div element clientWidth.
   First, we need render a div element and create the ref with _useRef_.

 _./src/demo.js_